-- An area is a set of points on a Cartesian plane bounded by a closed path consisting of straight or curved lines. - Two areas can be combined by union and difference to yield another area.
-E.g., Fig. 4 shows two areas and the areas that result from these two operations on the two areas.
-A single area can have multiple disjoint components bounded by a single path with disconnected components, such as the difference area in Fig. 4d. - From any area, it is possible to extract a path for that area (the red lines in Fig. 4).
+- An area is a set of points on a Cartesian plane bounded by a closed path consisting of straight or curved lines. - Two areas can be combined by union, intersection, difference, and exclusive-or to yield another area.
+For example, Fig. 4 shows two areas and the areas that result from these four operations on the two areas.
+Note that a single area can have multiple disjoint components bounded by a single path with disconnected components, such as the intersection and difference areas in Fig. 4d and Fig. 4e. - From any area, it is possible to extract a path for that area (the red lines in Fig. 4).